1. Allow for and respect the right to be different:

 - Avoid using phrases like: will you, can you, would you like to….
 Write, sit, come with me etc rather use one or two words at a time and concentrate on the verb.

-- Think about what you want the child to do e.g. sit, hold hands, come, look and listen rather than what you don’t want them to do e.g. “Joe feet on floor” rather than “Don’t climb on the chair” or “hand down” or ‘No hitting.’
+- Think about what you want the child to do rather than what you don’t want them to do e.g. “Joe feet on floor” rather than “Don’t climb on the chair” or “hand down” rather than ‘no hitting.’

 - Get your child’s attention by using their name; they do not see themselves as part of “everyone”.